 Perfectionism in women

 The idea of perfectionism exists more in women than their male counterparts as shown in many studies.
 Over many years I have interviewed many candidates in my role.
-And majority of the women candidates try to project being a ‘perfectionist’ as one of their core strengths!
+And a majority of the women candidates try to project being a ‘perfectionist’ as one of their core strengths!
 But is it really?
-Or is it that, us, women, perceive it as a way of increasing our self-worth.
+Or is it that, we, women, perceive it as a way of increasing our self-worth.

 Studies have found that most often women tend to hold themselves back in many situations, be it personal or professional.
 I have realised and learnt a valuable lesson that good habits are good only until they start affecting your well-being.
 Be it mental or physical!